zellwk/zellwk.com/src/posts/2019-11-27-install-mongodb.md

 ---
 layout: post
-title: Installing MongoDB with Homebrew
+title: Installing MongoDB with Homebrew (Catalina and non-Catalina)
 description: Updated steps to install MongoDB on a Mac.
 slug: install-mongodb
 tags: